ImageMagick/Usage-Markdown/filter/index.md

        -define filter:c=value

 The expert settings will override the internal defaults for the given filter when it is used by a resize or distort operator.
-As such the order of the above options does not matter, as long as you have "`-define`" or "`-set`" all the global expert settings desired before the image processing operator is used.
+As such, the order of the above options does not matter, as long as you have "`-define`" or "`-set`" all the global expert settings desired before the image processing operator is used.

 If one of the '`b`' or '`c`' settings has not been defined or set, its value will be calculated from the other value on the assumption that you are wanting a 'Keys' family filter (along the dotted line in the Mitchell-Netravali Survey diagram).
 Remember the '`c`' is equivalent to the Keys **α** setting, while '`b`' can be thought of as a cubic spline 'blur' setting.

 These expert settings provide a good way for users to 'tune' their image resizing to get exactly what they want (whether they are using [Resize](../resize/#resize) or [Distort](../distorts/#distort).
-The '`b`' setting is easier of the two to understand.
+The '`b`' setting is the easier of the two to understand.
 Just think of 'b' as 'bluriness'.
 A value of b=0 is the very sharp (Catmull-Rom filter), which tends to produce a negative halo [Ringing](#ringing) and some [Aliasing or Moiré](#aliasing) effects.
-A value of b=1 tends to produce a overly blurry (the Spline or Gaussian-like) effect.
+A value of b=1 tends to produce an overly blurry (the Spline or Gaussian-like) effect.

 This makes it easy for experts (or even normal users) to adjust this value to find a filter that they find 'good to them'.